juanscr/arch_dotfiles/README.md

 - `wl-clipboard`: Clipboard management.
 - `python-pywlroots`: Python interface for WL roots protocol, needed for qtile to run on wayland.
-- `xdg-desktop-portal-wlr`: Screen sharing with pipewire.
+- `xdg-desktop-portal` and `xdg-desktop-portal-wlr`: Screen sharing with pipewire.

 On the other hand, I install fonts, gtk and qt themes so I can highly customize my desktop environment look and feel.
 For that, I run: